Article

 - How you deliver the results is critical.
 Everyone wants to feel seen and appreciated and know that their work makes a difference.
 A performance review meeting is the opportunity to show your employees that they matter.

-- Asking the right questions during a performance review maintains employee engagement and active participation by showing that you value their input and perspective.
+- Asking the right questions during a performance review maintains employee engagement and active participation by showing you value their input and perspective.
 It encourages open dialogue, helps identify underlying issues, and fosters a collaborative environment for setting future goals and development plans.

 - Equip yourself with techniques to navigate challenging conversations tactfully and empathetically.